-5 Later work in wake steering made assessments of the technique using computational fluid dynamic (CFD) simulations of small arrays of wind turbines.
+Early work in wake steering made assessments of the technique using computational fluid dynamic (CFD) simulations of small arrays of wind turbines.
 For example, Fleming et al. (2015) examined wake-steering performance for an offshore array of two turbines separated by 7 diameters, and observed an increase in total power.

-In order to design controllers to implement wake-steering control strategies, it is necessary to build engineering models that contain the relevant physics but are described in a computationally efficient way such that the model can be used in large-scale

-- 10 optimizations or used as an internal model within a real-time controller.
+In order to design controllers to implement wake-steering control strategies, it is necessary to build engineering models that contain the relevant physics but are described in a computationally efficient way such that the model can be used in large-scale optimizations or used as an internal model within a real-time controller.
 A first model of wake steering, based on CFD analysis, was provided by Jiménez et al. (2010).
 The model predicts wake deflection as a function of yaw angle and thrust coefficient.

 In Gebraad et al. (2016), an engineering wake model, known as FLORIS (FLow Redirection and Induction in Steady-State) was introduced.
 The model combined the wake-steering model of Jiménez et al. (2010) with the wake recovery model of Jensen (1984).
 In addition, this model separates the wake into zones that recover at different rates.
-The model was shown to predict - 15 the behavior of wake steering for a given set of CFD simulations (focused largely on two-turbine, and fully waked scenarios) and, given its execution speed, can be used to design controllers as well as look at coupled wind farm layout and controls optimizations (c.f.
+The model is shown to predict the behavior of wake steering and, given its execution speed, can be used to design controllers as well as look at coupled wind farm layout and controls optimizations (c.f.
 Gebraad et al. (2017)).
-In this model, the wake appears as a deficit of energy that flows downstream and is characterized as (i) an initial deficit determined by the turbine thrust, (ii) a rate of recovery determined by topology, i.e. FLORIS inherits wake-recovery parameters from the Jensen model whose values are set by rules of thumb for onshore/offshore, and (iii) - 20 a wake deflection caused by wake-steering.
+In this model, the wake appears as a deficit of energy that flows downstream and is characterized as (i) an initial deficit determined by the turbine thrust, (ii) a rate of recovery determined by topology, i.e. FLORIS inherits wake-recovery parameters from the Jensen model whose values are set by rules of thumb for onshore/offshore, and (iii) a wake deflection caused by wake-steering.
 This version of FLORIS was used to design a strategy for wake steering that was tested at a commercial offshore wind farm in Fleming et al. (2017b) with an improved wind farm power performance under waked conditions.